TykTechnologies/tyk-charts/tyk-data-plane/README.md

               averageValue: 10000m
 ```

+#### Enable OpenTelemetry
+To enable OpenTelemetry for Gateway set `gateway.opentelemetry.enabled` flag to true.
+It is disabled by default.

+You can also configure connection settings for it's exporter.
+By default `grpc` exporter is enabled on `localhost:4317` endpoint.

+ To enable TLS settings for the exporter, you can set `gateway.opentelemetry.tls.enabled` to true.

 #### Setting Environment Variable

 You can add environment variables for Tyk Gateway under `extraEnvs`.
 This can be used to override any default settings in the chart, e.g.